 - Ramalina sp. - A Strap Lichen

 Mycetozoa, also called "slime molds", are strange creatures.
 They have a variety of life-cycles and structures, but all reproduce by spores.
-In some species, at certain stages of their life-cycle, they can detect food sources and move towards them.
+In some species, at certain stages of their life-cycle, individual cells congregate to form bodies which can detect food sources and move towards them.
 Lee Johnson has found several species in Olav's Wood.
 Photographs below from Lee (click for larger images).

 - Leocarpus fragilis

 - Mucilago crustacea